Arbitrage Prime Investigation – Broker Risk Analysis for arbitrageprime.com

 For that reason, Arbitrage Prime should be considered a broker with substantial scam risk.

-Arbitrage Prime shows multiple strong indicators of being a scam broker and should be avoided.
+Arbitrage Prime shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.